dapr/docs/daprdocs/content/en/operations/security/mtls.md

 Using Helm, you can provide the PEM encoded root cert, issuer cert and private key that will be populated into the Kubernetes secret used by Sentry.

 _Note: This example uses the OpenSSL command line tool, this is a widely distributed package, easily installed on Linux via the package manager.
-On Windows OpenSSL can be installed [using chocolatey](https://community.chocolatey.org/packages/openssl)_
+On Windows OpenSSL can be installed [using chocolatey](https://community.chocolatey.org/packages/openssl).
+On MacOS it can be installed using brew `brew install openssl`_

 Create config files for generating the certificates, this is necessary for generating v3 certificates with the SAN (Subject Alt Name) extension fields.
 First save the following to a file named `root.conf`: